 where length contains the actual length of STRING.
 The second C construct is implemented with a physical length that is different from physical length of the Pascal STRING and assumes a NUL terminator.

-Most numeric data types have counterparts across languages, but again the layout should be understood, and only those types that match the languages should be used.
+Most numeric data types have counterparts across languages, but the layouts may differ and only those types that match the in the different languages be used.
 For example, in some implementations of C++ a

 signed char